-Rules for applying for plant variety rights after the UK leaves the EU with no deal
+Rules for applying for plant variety rights if there’s a no deal Brexit

 EU rights granted 2 months or more before the UK leaves the EU with no deal will be protected under UK law, becoming UK rights.

-If you’ve already applied for EU rights, but these have not been granted at least 2 months before the UK leaves the EU with no deal, you must apply to the Animal and Plant Health Agency (APHA) for rights to protect the variety in the UK.
+If you’ve already applied for EU rights, but these have not been granted at least 2 months before exit day, you must apply to the Animal and Plant Health Agency (APHA) for rights to protect the variety in the UK.

 This is because EU legislation allows a 2-month period for appeals.
 APHA cannot protect varieties in the UK which might be subject to appeal against the Community Plant Variety Office’s (CPVO) decision to grant rights.

-If you make the UK application within 6 months after EU exit, you can use the same distinctness, uniformity and stability (DUS) test.
+If you make the UK application within 6 months after Brexit, you can use the same distinctness, uniformity and stability (DUS) test.

 If the variety is not distinct from an independently bred variety, priority will be decided using the date of the application for EU rights.

-For new varieties after EU exit, you’ll need to apply separately in the UK and the EU.
+For new varieties after Brexit, you’ll need to apply separately in the UK and the EU.
 You must apply to:

 - APHA for UK protection